-Your progress report and unofficial transcript show a listing of all transfer courses.
-The unofficial transcript lists, by semester, all courses that SUNY New Paltz accepted from your previous institutions.
-Your Degree Progress Report (DARS) shows how your courses are filling general education, major, and college-wide degree requirements.
+Your unofficial transcript lists, by semester, all courses that SUNY New Paltz accepted from your previous institutions.
+Your Progress Report shows how your courses are filling general education, major, and college-wide degree requirements.

-Check to see if the last semester you attended is included.
+Check to see if courses from the last semester of your previous college are included.
 If not, Admissions may not have received your final transcript, or, if you only recently had it sent, your courses may not have been entered yet.

 Your first semester at SUNY New Paltz is the only time you cannot do your own add/drop in mynewpaltz.edu.
 Contact the Academic Advising Center for help.
 We can drop/add for you over the phone or via email if you cannot come to campus (845-257-3015 or firstname.lastname@example.org).